 What saddens me today is that while Dennis Hopper’s funeral was in Taos, at my church on June 2, 2010, I happened to be out of town and missed it.
 What was worse, when I did visit Dennis Hopper’s grave one day later, there were no folks around, no one grieving—all were gone, including Jack Nicholson.

 Actually, there was not one soul in the cemetery where Dennis Hopper was laid to rest the day after his funeral.
 As I entered this dusty, downtrodden, typical Taos cemetery, I couldn’t find his grave immediately.
-I thought, search for the one with the most flowers.
+I thought I could just search for the one with the most flowers.
 That wasn’t it, nor was the next one, or the one after that.

-When I did find his grave, it was a huge pile of stones and dirt, which underneath laid the simple pine box he wanted to be buried in.
+When I did find his grave, it was a huge pile of stones and dirt, underneath which laid the simple pine box he wanted to be buried in.
 A small index card from the local funeral home bore his name awaiting a tombstone.
-I stood there before I laid down the tulips I had purchased, alone, in this world of Taos both he and I love.
+I stood there before I laid down the tulips I had purchased, alone, in this world of Taos both he and I loved.
 I prayed for his family and friends.
-I wondered how his celebrity would change this cemetery and if the people who rest here and their families would be angry or overjoyed?
+I wondered how his celebrity would change this cemetery and if the people who rested here and their families would be angry or overjoyed?

 As I drove home, just under a mile away from the cemetery, I wondered how long it would take our town to put up a sign that reads, “Dennis Hopper Grave," with arrows pointing out the direction for tourists to find from all over the world.

 Is that what he would want?
-Knowing the man, I think he just wants to lie in peace and perhaps finally, hear the Taos Hum.
-I hope that's what it means when people think about Dennis Hopper buried in Taos New Mexico.
-Actually, Dennis Hopper is not buried in Taos New Mexico, but Ranchos de Taos New Mexico or the Talpa area--what local residents call the town of witches, so what does that tell us about the man and this mountain?
+Knowing the man, I think he just wanted to lie in peace and perhaps finally, hear the Taos Hum.
+I hope that's what it means when people think about Dennis Hopper buried in Taos, New Mexico.
+Actually, Dennis Hopper is not buried in Taos New Mexico, but Ranchos de Taos New Mexico or the Talpa area–what local residents call the town of witches, so what does that tell us about the man and this mountain?
 What does it tell us indeed.
-Goodbye Mr. Hopper--we'll miss you.
+Goodbye Mr. Hopper–we'll miss you.

-Image Credit: Courtesy Jean Scheid / Hopper Marker at Jesus Nazareno Cemetery, Ranchos de Taos, NM.
+Image Credits: Courtesy of Jean Scheid / Hopper Grave at Jesus Nazareno Cemetery, Ranchos de Taos, NM; and Hopper Marker at Jesus Nazareno Cemetery, Ranchos de Taos, NM.